wenbinyugroup/prevabs/doc/user/source/contents/guide/shape-point.md

 **Specification**

+`<point>`
-- `<point>`: Coordinates of the point.
+: Coordinates of the point.
 For the first method, two numbers are needed and separated by blanks.
 For the second method, only one number is needed.

-  - Attributes
+  `name`
-    - `name`: Name of the point.
+  : Name of the point.
 Required.

+  `on`
-    - `on`: Name of the line confining the point.
+  : Name of the line confining the point.
 Optional.

+  `by`
-    - `by`: Axis along which the coordinate is specified.
+  : Axis along which the coordinate is specified.
 Required if the point is defined on a line.
 Currently `x2` (alias `y`) is the only implemented axis.

+  `which`
-    - `which`: When `on` references an airfoil-type line, choose `top` or `bottom` to disambiguate the upper / lower surface.
+  : When `on` references an airfoil-type line, choose `top` or `bottom` to disambiguate the upper / lower surface.
 Default is `top`.

+  `constraint`
-    - `constraint`: `middle` to place the point at the midpoint of two named reference points listed as the element value.
+  : `middle` to place the point at the midpoint of two named reference points listed as the element value.
 Default is `none`.